 - To avoid currency loss, don’t change your money at the airport

-- I prefer ATM withdrawal in Taipei, just make sure to notify your bank that you are traveling to avoid the hassle.
+- I prefer ATM withdrawal in Taipei; just notify your bank that you are traveling to avoid the hassle.

 When is the best time to visit Taiwan?

 Taipei has a semi-tropical climate characterized by hot and humid weather.
-The most comfortable season to visit is the fall, when the rainfall is at its lowest and the temperatures average a pleasant mid 20°C. February to April are particularly damp with little sunlight, while the summers can be very hot, but often punctuated by heavy thundershowers.
+The most comfortable season to visit is the fall, when the rainfall is at its lowest, and the temperatures average a pleasant mid 20°C. February to April are particularly damp with little sunlight, while the summers can be scorching but often punctuated by heavy thundershowers.

 Taipei is prone to typhoons from May to October, though the highest concentrations are in August and September.
-Winters can be quite chilly, with temperatures occasionally falling below 10°C at night, though snowfall has never been known to occur.
+Winters can be pretty chilly, with temperatures occasionally falling below 10°C at night, though snowfall has never been known to occur.

 Summer (June – August)

 Summers in Taipei are hot and humid.
-These months are usually the off-peak period for tourists and it is best for budget travelers since there’s a huge inventory of rooms which may lead to more hotel price markdown.
+These months are usually the off-peak period for tourists, and it is best for budget travelers since there’s a huge inventory of rooms which may lead to more hotel price markdowns.

 Fall (September – November)

 This is the time of the year when the weather is more enjoyable.
-It’s not to hot and not too cold as well which makes it a great period to visit Taipei from the weather perspective.
-October is also the official end of the tropical cyclone (typhoon) season, this means you can expect less rain and more sunny days.
+It’s not too hot or cold, making it a significant period to visit Taipei from a weather perspective.
+October is also the official end of the tropical cyclone (typhoon) season; you can expect less rain and more sunny days.

 Winter (December – February)

-This is the driest months of the year and it’s perfect if you want to do walking tours or outdoor trips.
-This is also one the busiest since the start of the winter season is the Christmas season.
-Avoid Taipei’s Chinese New Year celebration if you hate too much crowd, expensive flights, and hotels.
+This is the driest month of the year, and it’s perfect if you want to do walking tours or outdoor trips.
+This is also one of the busiest since the winter season is the Christmas season.
+Avoid Taipei’s Chinese New Year celebration if you hate too many crowds, expensive flights, and hotels.
 It is usually celebrated at the end of January or early February.

-The temperature is somehow similar to the fall which is around 20 degrees Celsius but there are times that there will be precipitation.
+The temperature is somehow similar to the fall, which is around 20 degrees Celsius but there are times when there will be precipitation.